milandr/mdr1986x-JFlash/README.md

 #### Any limits?

-Yes, at present only MDR1986BE9x (MDR32F9Qx) series is supported.<br>
+Yes, at present only MDR1986BE9x (MDR32F9Qx) series is supported.

 It hasn't been tested on Linux yet...

 #### How to program EEPROM using GNU toolchain